How UW men’s basketball stopped relying solely on Quade Green to score and won its first Pac-12 game

 “We know what Marcus can do,” Hopkins said.
 “I think the biggest thing is we added a couple of new players that we were trying to figure out the chemistry and if it could work. … We didn’t start off on the best foot as a team and we were trying a lot of things.

-“I feel like we’ve settled in a rotation and how we got to win.
+“I feel like we’ve settled into a rotation and how we’ve got to win.
 I think the more we’ve done that, the more comfortable these guys will be.
 The more chemistry will be built.
 Roles have been defined.
 We’re executing better on both ends of the court.
 We’re tougher on both ends and we’re more together.
 We’re not where we need to be in those areas.
 It’s always a work in progress for sure, but getting better.”

-Heading into Sunday’s 1 p.m. game against Utah (6-6, 3-5), Washington is averaging 76.2 points in its last five games, which includes four of its five highest scoring performances this season.
+Heading into Sunday’s 1 p.m. game against Utah (6-6, 3-5), Washington is averaging 76.2 points in its past five games, which includes four of its five highest-scoring performances this season.

 Stevenson attributes the improved offense – UW averaged just 61 points in its first seven games – to better chemistry.